vickywane/digitaloceanspaces-upload-api/submission.md

 <^>	s3Client := s3.New(newSession)<^>
 <^><^>

-	return true, nil
 }
 ```

-With the SDK configured above, the next line of action is to upload the file sent in the [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/).
+With the SDK being used above, the next line of action is to upload the file sent in the [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/).

 A way to handle files sent is to read the content from the [multipart request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/), temporarily save the content to a new file in memory, then upload the temporary file using the `aws-SDK-go` library, then delete it after an upload.